2018 - 2019

 Oct 2007: Legal Intern, Wealth and Investment Management at Barclays

 This role allowed for improved awareness of the accuracy required in legal writing and how precise it needs to be by creating and proof-reading wills.
 It required the ability to swiftly adapt to new situations by working in this unfamiliar environment rapidly learn and master specialist computer software used to create wills.
 Communication skills were demanding when talking to others ensuring an effective will-writing process.

 July 2018 - Present: Founder, Association of Disabled Lawyers

 I founded the Association of Disabled Lawyers.
 I am currently responsible for all aspects of the Association's activities.
 This includes marketing, membership building, networking and structures.

-January 2017 - Present : Education Lead, Human Rights Lawyers Association's Young Lawyers Committee
+Jan 2017 - Jan 2019 : Education Lead, Human Rights Lawyers Association's Young Lawyers Committee

 Throughout my two terms, I helped to organise events, the Judicial Review Competition, Young Human Rights Lawyer Journal and career events needs production, networking and team working skills when meeting and working with clients, solicitors, clerks and judges.